 Project Manager United Nations

-Maria Theresia Starzmann was born in Bad Reichenhall, Germany.
+Maria Theresia Starzmann holds a Ph.D. in Anthropology from Binghamton University and has more than ten years of active research experience.
 She joined the RLS–NYC team after completing a Volkswagen Fellowship at MoMA PS1.
-Maria holds a Ph.D. in Anthropology from Binghamton University and has lectured at universities in Berlin, Brno, and Montreal.
-In 2016, she co-edited Excavating Memory: Sites of Remembering and Forgetting which was nominated for the National Council on Public History Book Award.
+Maria’s work focuses on issues of civil and human rights, women’s rights, global politics, and a just socio-ecological transition.
+She has published extensively, including the co-edited volume Excavating Memory: Sites of Remembering and Forgetting (2016), a compilation of multidisciplinary approaches to memory and restorative justice, which was nominated for the National Council on Public History Book Award.

 STAY UP TO DATE